joematthews/extreme-angular/README.md

 For a full list of accessibility-centric rules, check out the [angular-eslint template rules](https://github.com/angular-eslint/angular-eslint/blob/main/packages/eslint-plugin-template/README.md)

+The [Accessibility in Angular guide](https://angular.io/guide/accessibility) is a great place to start learning about accessibility in Angular and it provides resources on the topic of accessibility.

-Please let me know if more can be done to improve the accessibility of extreme-angular.
+Please let me know if more can be done to improve the accessibility of extreme-angular by creating an issue.
 Thank you.

 ### Internationalization (i18n)